Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: The sliding principle

-The proof of the maximal case $r = 2g-2$ divides further into two steps.
-The first step, carried out in Section \ref{section:finitegen}, shows that the finite collection of twists described in Theorem \ref{theorem:genset} generate the full {\em admissible subgroup} $\mathcal T_\phi$ (c.f.
-Definition \ref{definition:admissible}).
-The second step (Proposition \ref{prop:admissfull}) is to show that the admissible subgroup coincides with the spin structure stabilizer: $\mathcal T_\phi = \Mod_g[\phi]$.
-This is accomplished in Section \ref{section:admiss=stab} (more precisely, Sections \ref{subsection:firststep}--\ref{subsection:johnson}).
-The work here applies to general $r$ with essentially no modification, and in anticipation of the general case, we formulate and prove Proposition \ref{prop:admissfull} for arbitrary $r$.

-Given the maximal case, the proof in the general case is actually quite easy, and is handled in Section \ref{section:generalr}.
-In light of Proposition \ref{prop:admissfull}, it suffices to show that a finite collection of twists as given in Theorem \ref{theorem:genset}.\ref{case:r}, together with the stabilizer of a lift of $\phi$, generates the admissible subgroup $\T_\phi$.

-\begin{remark} Theorem \ref{theorem:genset} requires $g \ge 5$.
-This is necessary in only one place in the argument, Lemma \ref{lemma:pushmakesT}.
-This lemma, which was proved in \cite{Salter_monodromy}, rests on the connectivity of a certain simplicial complex which is disconnected for $g < 5$.
-It is likely that Lemma \ref{lemma:pushmakesT} holds for $g \ge 3$, but to the best of the authors' knowledge, some substantial new ideas are needed to improve the range.
-Among other things, this would complete the classification of components of strata of marked abelian differentials in genera $3$ and $4$. \end{remark}

-The remainder of the present Section \ref{section:sliding} is devoted to establishing a versatile lemma known as the {\em sliding principle}.
+This section is devoted to establishing a versatile lemma for computations in the mapping class group which we call the {\em sliding principle}.
 In the course of our later work in Section \ref{section:finitegen}, we will often need to demonstrate that given a subgroup $\Gamma \le \Mod(\Sigma_g)$ and two simple closed curves $a$ and $b$, there is some $\gamma \in \Gamma$ such that $\gamma(a) = b$.
 The statements of the relevant lemmas (\ref{lemma:hardeven}, \ref{lemma:acurve}, and \ref{lemma:hardodd}) are technical, and their proofs are necessarily computational.
 However, they are all manifestations of the sliding principle, which appears as Lemma \ref{lemma:sliding} below as the culmination of a sequence of examples.

+Ultimately the sliding principle is merely a labor-saving device which circumvents the need for lengthy explicit Dehn twist computations, and this section can safely be taken as a black box by those more interested in the global structure of the argument and less so the minutiae of mapping class group computations.